Red tail shark, also known as red-tailed black sharks or red tail shark, is an aggressive breed.

 - Red finned shark or rainbow shark, Siamese algae eater, bottom strata dwellers like Pleco and cichlids

-- Any shark or species with red colorations or large spots on their body
+- Any shark or species with red colorations or large spots on its body

 - Peaceful or inactive fishes